Five Tips for the Perfect Picnic

 Bonus Picnic Pro Tip: Pack a few foldable chairs just in case someone might want to sit in a chair.
+Consider checking the folding chair price before you go shopping.
 Pack a couple of spray water bottles with fans.
-I have a few of these on hand and they are a perfect way to cool off on a hot day.
-They are usually under $10 at most stores.
-These are good to have on hand for concerts, sporting events and other outdoor activities.
+I have a few of these on hand, and they are a perfect way to cool off on a hot day.
+These are good to have on hand for concerts, sporting events, and other outdoor activities.

 Don’t stress about your picnic.
 This is the time to ask any guests who arrive early to help unpack the car, and carry the bags and coolers to the picnic table and set up.
 Take a break and pour drinks for guests, and turn on the music while setting up the meal.
 You spent a lot of time planning and now it’s time to have fun, enjoy the food and spend time with your guests.
 The extra planning makes for a successful picnic party.